 Sprint 1 - The Streams

 The three key things that we need to focus on are CI, diagrams, and test plans.
 CI was clearly an issue that we ran into as not seeing the overall changes that a contribution has to the build clearly was detrimental.
 Documenting and creating simple diagrams of the work that we have completed is going to have to be a bigger priority so that other members of the team can get up to speed on what other members are doing especially as tasks start having larger overlap.
-Finally, having a formalized test procedure for the stories we have completed would be a good idea to make sure that we can always verify that what we have done is not causing other problems and that the program is working the way it is suppose to.
+Finally, having a formalized test procedure for the stories we have completed would be a good idea to make sure that we can always verify that what we have done is not causing other problems and that the program is working the way it is supposed to.

 Sprint 2 - The Crossing